LSAP: Rethinking Inversion Fidelity, Perception and Editability in GAN Latent Space: Latent Space Alignment Inversion Paradigm

 \subsection{Normalized Style Space}

-Although $\mathcal{Z}/\mathcal{W}/\mathcal{W}^+$ spaces are primarily popular in previous research, in this work, we propose a new latent space, \textbf{Normalized Style Space ($\mathcal{S^N}$)}, and we will prove that it is better to measure disalignment.
+Although the $\mathcal{Z}/\mathcal{W}/\mathcal{W}^+$ spaces have been predominantly used in prior research, we introduce a new latent representation, the Normalized Style Space ($\mathcal{S^N}$), and demonstrate that it provides a more effective basis for measuring disalignment.

-Let us revisit the existing latent spaces first.
-Given the sampled random variable $z$ from $\mathcal{Z}$ space, the mapping network first converts it into $w$ in $\mathcal{W}$ space.
-Then affine modules are applied on $w$ at each resolution level, which output is $s=\{s_1, s_2, \dots, s_k\}$, where $s_i=A_iw+b_i$ and the output space is named Style Space ($\mathcal{S}$ space).
+To better motivate our formulation, we first revisit the existing latent spaces.
+Given a random latent variable $z$ sampled from the $\mathcal{Z}$ space, the mapping network transforms it into $w$ in the $\mathcal{W}$ space.
+Subsequently, affine transformation modules are applied to $w$ at each resolution level, producing a set of style parameters is $s=\{s_1, s_2, \dots, s_k\}$, where each style vector is computed as $s_i=A_iw+b_i$.
+The space spanned by these style vectors is referred to as the ($\mathcal{S}$ space).